 Year 9 follows the following topics:

 Support – Some students benefit from additional maths sessions, which are targeted at improving numeric / arithmetic skills.
+One to one tuition is also available for those students who may need some additional support.

 Key Stage 4

 All students study Mathematics to GCSE level on the new 2015 1-9 curriculum.
-We use the Edexcel/person specification with the majority of students entered for the higher tier papers.
+We use the Edexcel/Pearson specification with the majority of students entered for the higher tier papers.
 The most able students complete their GCSE early and commence on the A-level syllabus in Year 11.

 At KS4 there are 7 sets, based upon ability and our aim is to get students at all levels making progress beyond that expected.
 More information can be found in the Key Stage 4 Options booklet.